sinkaroid/booru/README.md

 This benchmark search 100 items from each booru sites and returns the average response time
 Speed or perfomace may not accurate because internet connection or server response.
 - **Stable**: fully functional | **Partial**: limited features | **Triage**: has some issues
-  - *either api is broken or with their own cloudflare stuff*

 - 🎲 Support random | 🕹️ Support gacha | 🎨 Extract images | 🛡️ Armored-search